worriedlemon/oderecon/README.md

 # ODERECON
 This repository contains codes for reconstructing dynamical systems using the least square method.

+> [!IMPORTANT]
+> The research directories moved to a new repo at: https://github.com/worriedlemon/oderecon-research

 ## Overview

-Suppose, the problem is to find a description of a continuous dynamical system in a form of an autonomous odrinary differential equation:
+Suppose, the problem is to find a description of a continuous dynamical system in a form of an autonomous ordinary differential equation:
 $$\dot{\mathbf{x}} = \mathbf{f}(\mathbf{x}).$$

 Let us have a number of sample points of the trajectiory $\mathbf{x}(t_i)$, but the mathematical description of the function $\mathbf{f}(\mathbf{x})$ is unknown.